The Trust Supports

 ‘We are dedicated to supporting patients and families living with leukaemia, lymphoma, myeloma and other blood diseases’.

 Research & Resources

-In 2010 The Trust has funded two fellowships for young Haematologists in training, Dr. Amjad Hayat and Dr. Clodagh Ryan.
-Both of these young doctors have continued their research into Chronic Lymphocytic Leukaemia and Acute Myeloid Leukaemia respectively
+In 2010 the Trust funded two fellowships for young Haematologists in training, Dr. Amjad Hayat and Dr. Clodagh Ryan.
+Both of these young doctors have continued their research into Chronic Lymphocytic Leukaemia and Acute Myeloid Leukaemia respectively.

 Other Support Provided By The Trust

 The treatment of leukaemia with chemotherapy or stem cell transplantation is highly complex, with many team members including doctors, specialist nurses, pharmacists, medical scientists, social workers, clinical nutritionists, and relies on the input of National Blood Service and many other different specialists in the hospital.

 The Bone Marrow for Leukaemia Trust has supported specialist nurses, nurse education, salaries for haematologists in training and for research scientists and physicians.
 The Trust has also supplied financial support for staff members to attend at important international meetings.
 The specialist registrar training program run by the department is the only one in Ireland which is fully recognised for higher specialist training in the field of Haematology.